JudyChang810/ai-meal-planner/my_agent_prd.md

 ### 4.3.
 Results Display
 - Show recommended dishes in a visually appealing format
 - Allow users to view details for each dish
-- Option to save, print, or export the meal plan

 ---